 Step 1 — Installing Docker

-Let’s begin by installing Docker in case you didn’t already.
-The fastest way to install Docker is to download and install their installation script (you should be asked for a sudo password).
+Begin by installing Docker if you did not already.
+The fastest way to install Docker is to download and install their installation script, you should be asked for a sudo password.

 wget -qO- https://get.docker.com/ | sh

 This command above will download and run a small installation script made by the Docker team.

 If the user is not configured correctly with Docker it can become a pain; make sure to add the user to the docker group using the following command.

 Log out of your server before logging in again to enable your new groups.

 Now that you have Docker installed, you can go ahead and install Docker Compose.
 First, install ‘python-pip’ as a prerequisite which you will need.

 Now you may install Docker Compose with the following.

 Step 3 — Running a Container with Docker Compose

 In the public Docker registry, Docker Hub, it has a basic ‘Hello World’ image.
 Since you now have Docker Compose installed, you can try it out with this basic example.